Batia Lishansky: Biography

 Born in Malyn, Russian Empire, in 1900, Batia Lishansky was the youngest of the four daughters of Shoshanna (1865–1944) and Meir Yonah Lishansky (1862–1942).
+Her older sisters were Rachel Lishansky, an author and educator who would become the wife of the second President of Israel, Yitzhak Ben-Zvi; Tamar Lishansky, a doctor; and Sarah Lishansky, founder of the first clinic of Clalit Health Services.

 After immigrating to Palestine with her mother in 1910, she studied for a year at the Bezalel Institute under Boris Schatz.
 She then spent a period at the Rome Academy of Fine Arts but returned to Palestine in 1921, settling at the Ein Harod kibbutz and exhibiting her early wood sculptures.
 In 1923, she went to Berlin where she studied for three years before spending a further three years at the Academy of Painting and Sculpture in Paris.
 She returned to Palestine in 1929.

 Batia Lishansky died in Tel Aviv in 1992.

 Art career

 In a style ranging from expressiveness to realism, her early works were influenced by Auguste Rodin and Camille Claudel.
 Among the hundreds of busts she created of historic Israeli figures are those of prime ministers David Ben-Gurion, Menahem Begin and Golda Meir.
 However, she is known above all for her memorials, including Commemorating the Fallen for those who died in the War of Independence (1947–1949).
 Depicting heroism and comradeship, the series of three can be found at Kfar Yehoshua, Beit Keshet and Kadoorie Agricultural Village.
 Her memorial "From Holocaust to Revival" is located at Netzer Sereni.